• Meeting AP CSP College Board Requirements

 Procedures / Functions (Big Idea 3)

-Modular functions with parameters and return values: applyPowerup(type), shoot(), loadPlayerData(), sendChatMessage(), spawn_powerup_for_room(room_id).
-Backend uses decorated route handlers with request parsing.
+Modular functions with parameters and return values: resolve_player_collision(x, y, ox, oy, dist), allocate_boss_spawn(room_id, radius, bounds), spawn_powerup_for_room(room_id), _step_bullets(arena, now, dt).
+Backend uses decorated route handlers with request parsing and WebSocket event handlers.

 Algorithms (Big Idea 3)

-The boss AI implements pathfinding algorithms with pattern switching (normal, dash, zigzag, chase, circle).
-Collision detection uses the distance formula (Math.hypot).
-The leaderboard uses sorting algorithms to rank players by score.
+The boss AI implements pathfinding with pattern switching (normal, dash, zigzag, chase, circle).
+Collision detection uses the distance formula (Math.hypot, math.sqrt).
+SlitherRush bullet-hit detection uses squared-distance comparison against hit_radius_sq.
+Safe spawn allocation tries random positions then falls back to grid scan.
+The leaderboard sorts players by (score, kills, length).

 The Internet (Big Idea 4)

 The game operates over HTTP/HTTPS with RESTful APIs (GET, POST, PUT) and WebSocket connections for real-time multiplayer.
-JWT tokens authenticate requests, CORS headers control access, and Nginx handles reverse proxying.
+A dedicated Socket.IO server runs on port 8500 with eventlet async mode.
+JWT tokens authenticate both HTTP requests and WebSocket connections (via cookie-based _resolve_socket_user()).
+CORS headers control access, and Nginx handles reverse proxying.

 Impact of Computing (Big Idea 5)